8 Home Remedies for Fleas on Dogs

 Flea Comb

-After a flea bath is probably the best time to use a flea comb, it will allow you to catch any mites (live or dead).
-If the flea comb teeth are close enough, it may even comb out larva and eggs.
+After a flea bath for dogs home remedy and then it's the best time to use a flea comb, it will allow you to catch any mites (live or dead).
+If the flea comb teeth are close enough, it may even comb out larva and flea eggs.
 Make sure to comb thoroughly and go over the whole body.

 Expert Tip: If you have a long hair breed, a shorter hair cut could help you get at the mites more efficiently.
 A shorter coat will also make the problem easier to manage overall!